Tests and Surveys in Blackboard

 Tests, Surveys and Pools

-SP13 introduces several improvements to tests/assessments.
-Most of these changes will show up in the Test Options when you deploy a test (i.e., make a link to a test in a Content Area).
+Most of these features show up in the Test Options when you deploy a test (i.e., make a link to a test in a Content Area).
 For that reason, you may want to more closely examine details about these settings in Test and Survey Options so that you know exactly what the impact of your settings will be.

 1) Test availability exceptions - When you set up your test options (availability window, number of attempts, time limit), sometimes you have a student or group of students who need to have a different set of parameters.
-Prior to SP13, this has required creating a copy of the test in order to set the options differently for these students.
-Now, you can set up parameters to define a set of students and apply different options to them within the original test's options:
+You can set up parameters to define a set of students and apply different options to them within the original test's options:

 2) Feedback release options - improved granularity of choices - which types of feedback will be released based on which set of conditions: